nashtsai/xormrevelmodule/README.md

 This is Revel Module to enable [XORM](http://xorm.io) in the [Revel framework](http://revel.github.io/).

 ## Activation
-To activate it, add the module to your app configuration:
+To activate it, add the module to your app.conf:

 	module.xorm = github.com/nashtsai/xormrevelmodule